YandaCoding/YandaCoding/README.md

 - 👋 Hi, I’m @YandaCoding
 - 👀 I’m interested in ...
 LEARNING HOW TO CODE AND COMMUNICATING WITH OTHER PROGRAMMERS
 - 🌱 I’m currently learning ...
-BACHELOR OG INFORMATION SYSTEM AT THE UNIVERSITY OF FREE STATE
+BACHELOR OF COMPUTER INFORMATION SYSTEM AT THE UNIVERSITY OF THE FREE STATE
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...
 0787148664
 - 😄 Pronouns: ...
 SHE